-Future Generations University seeks a global shift in practice that builds from successes in communities, leads with evidence, and focuses on behavioral change to achieve just and lasting futures for communities.
-It promotes demonstrations of more effective practices that fit local ecology, culture, and economy.
-Our vision is to develop a better world for present generations and generations yet to come.
+Future Generations was established in 1992 with the belief that community-based change was a proven alternative path to the then norms of international development.
+The global family of Future Generations organizations seeks a global shift in practice that promotes partnerships between communities, governments, and organizations to achieve community change and conservation, and action that builds from successes in every community, guided by evidence, with a focus on changing behaviors as the outcome so as to achieve just and lasting futures for these communities.
+The organization will promote a vision of "100 nodes of change" or demonstrations that are evolving more effective practices that fit local ecology, culture, and economy-to grow a better world for present generations and generations yet to come.